ori-drs/aerial_terrestrial_registration/README.md

   <img src="./media/motivation-big.png" alt="Motivation" width="600"/>
 </p>

 The goal of this project is to merge above-canopy aerial and ground point clouds of forests.
-The aerial point clouds (typically coming from an UAV) are assumed to be of higher accuracy than the ground point clouds.
-Typically, ground Mobile Laser Scanning (MLS) systems may suffer from drift over the length of its trajectory.
+The aerial point clouds (typically coming from an UAV) are assumed to provide the reference map to which we wish to precisely register ground point clouds from a Mobile Laser Scanning (MLS) system.

+Typically, ground MLS systems suffer from some drift over the length of its trajectory resulting in global inconsistency.
+Our approach addresses this problem by gently deforming the MLS point cloud to match the aerial scan.

-This repository contains the implementation of our paper **Markerless Aerial-Terrestrial Co-Registration of Forest Point Clouds using a Deformable Pose Graph** [[Paper]](https://arxiv.org/abs/2410.09896)
+This repository contains the implementation of our paper **Markerless Aerial-Terrestrial Co-Registration of Forest Point Clouds using a Deformable Pose Graph** [[Paper]](https://arxiv.org/abs/2410.09896) which was published at IROS 2024.

 ## Setup
 The code has been tested on Ubuntu 20.04 and Python 3.8.
-There are two ways to install the repository : either manually by cloning it or by installing a wheel file from github's Releases.
+There are two ways to install the repository : either manually by cloning it or by installing a wheel file from our github repos' releases.

 ### Manual installation